Pet damage & home insurance

 If your dog is bored, try getting puzzle toys, such as one that dispenses treats when your dog moves it.
 Flavoured chew toys also work well to keep your dog entertained.

 Alleviating their boredom can stop them turning to wires, the carpet or anything else that feels good to chew.

 These tips might work for dogs that suffer from separation anxiety, too.
 The RSPCA suggests using a ‘special toy’ that you bring out only when you leave.
 When you get back, store the special toy away until the next time you leave.

 You could also try taking your dog for a walk about half an hour before you leave.
 When you get back from your walk, give it a small bowl of food.
 This might also encourage it to relax and stop chewing.

 You shouldn’t be leaving your dog for more than 4 hours a day.
-If you do, it’s worth hiring a dog-sitter to keep it company and provide some stimulation.
+If you do, it’s worth hiring a certified dog-sitter to keep it company and provide some stimulation.

 To stop your cat scratching furniture or carpets, buy a couple of sturdy scratching posts.
-Or if you’re on a budget try laying out carpet off-cuts or even a sturdy piece of bark.
+Or if you’re on a budget, try laying out carpet off-cuts or even a sturdy piece of bark.

 Place these in front of the piece of furniture that your cat likes to scratch.